Skip to main content

 Why this is required:

-• Admin consent allows the app to use User.Read.All
+• Admin consent allows the app to use User.Read.All and Group.Read.All

 At the end of this step, your app has granted Microsoft Graph API permissions

-Assign IAM Roles to the App
+Assign Identity and Access Management (IAM) Roles to the App

 RoleScopePurpose